 Basic Rider Course 2 (BRC2) known previously as the Experienced Rider Course (ERC), this course expands upon the skills learned in the New Basic Rider Course over six hours of on-cycle instruction.
 Designed as a refresher for the licensed rider, or for someone who has recently graduated from the BRC-u, the course includes nine different exercises, eight of which are enhanced versions of BRC-u exercises.
 There is no formal examination component of this course.

 Advanced Rider Course (ARC) is the civilian version of the military's Motorcycle Safety Foundation sport bike course.
 Building further on the skills learned in earlier rider courses, the ARC emphasizes self-assessment, risk management, rider behavior, riding strategies, and holistic skill development in the areas of braking, cornering, and swerving.
 The riding portion of the class will be rescheduled if the riding surface is wet, due to the high level of traction required for the on-cycle activities.
 A 20-question knowledge test will be administered at the end of the classroom session.
 To complete the course, riders must pass the knowledge test and meet the objectives of the on-cycle training.

-Even with the proper licensing and all the best safety education and equipment in the world, accidents still happen.
-True, well-trained, helmet-wearing motorcyclists tend to get into fewer accidents with fewer fatalities or permanent injuries, but even the best motorcycle rider is at the mercy of road conditions and other drivers.
-If you have been hurt or have lost a loved one due to the negligence of someone else, call Miller & Zois at 800-553-8082 or get a free on-line consultation.
+Getting a Motorcycle Accident Lawyer Even with the proper licensing and all the best safety education and equipment in the world, accidents still happen.
+True, well-trained, helmet-wearing motorcyclists tend to get into fewer accidents with fewer fatalities or permanent injuries.
+But even the best motorcycle rider is at the mercy of road conditions and other drivers.
+If you have been hurt or have lost a loved one due to the negligence of someone else, call Miller & Zois at 800-553-8082 or get a free online consultation.